prakriti-24/ProposedCyberlaw/README.md

 **Submitted to:**
 Pankaj Bhowmik
 Lecturer
-Department of Computer Science and Technology
+Department of Computer Science and Engineering

 ---